-In the Communities of Practice (COP) approach, representatives from hospital systems, local and/or state health departments, the ACS, and selected community organizations partner to develop overall shared goals and annual project aims.
-The HSCB Initiative identified 21 COP sites over the first two years of the initiative.
+In the Communities of Practice (COP) approach, representatives from hospital systems, local and/or state health departments, the ACS, and selected community organizations partnered to develop overall shared goals and annual project aims.
+The HSCB Initiative identified 20 COP sites over the first two years of the initiative.

-The organizational representatives for COP sites work together to determine appropriate collaborative action plan activities to implement evidence-based and informed approaches.
-Then they develop a collaborative action plan to implement cancer screening using evidence-based and informed interventions that are evaluated to generate data that can be used for tracking progress.
+The organizational representatives for COP sites worked together to determine appropriate collaborative action plan activities to implement evidence-based and informed approaches.
+Then they developed collaborative action plans to implement cancer screening using evidence-based and informed interventions that were evaluated to generate data that could be used for tracking progress.